Congratulations to the 2015 Scholarship Recipients!

 Scholarships are awarded at an annual banquet during the Helicopter Association International HELI-EXPO convention and must be used by the recipient in the year awarded.
 Members may apply for up to five scholarships, but each applicant will be awarded at most one scholarship per year.

-Sponsored by American Eurocopter, this scholarship will give a Whirly-Girl the opportunity to attend an AS350 Turbine Transition Course at the American Eurocopter Factory School in Grand Prairie, Texas, USA.
-Requirements: This scholarship will be provided to a member in good standing who has been a member for almost one year (or by the end of March 2014) when she will be awarded the scholarship.
+Sponsored by Airbus, this scholarship will give a Whirly-Girl the opportunity to attend an AS350 Turbine Transition Course at the Airbus Factory School in Grand Prairie, Texas, USA.
+Requirements: This scholarship will be provided to a member in good standing who has been a member for almost one year (or by the end of March 2015) when she will be awarded the scholarship.

+2014 UPDATE: Survival System USA is offering their two-day course to Whirly-Girl recipients.
 These two scholarships are provided by Survival Systems USA and will provide two deserving Whirly-Girls the knowledge and skills necessary to react in an aircraft-ditching emergency, care for themselves in a sea survival situation, and to participate to the maximum extent in their rescue.
 The pilots taking this course should have at least a Private pilot certificate and are required to have no physical limitations that would prevent them from participating in strenuous physical training.
 Training will take place at Survival Systems USA in Groton, Connecticut, USA.
-Requirements: This scholarship will be provided to a member in good standing who has been a member for almost one year (or by the end of March 2014) when she will be awarded the scholarship.
+Requirements: This scholarship will be provided to a member in good standing who has been a member for almost one year (or by the end of March 2015) when she will be awarded the scholarship.

 Whirly-Girls Memorial Flight Training Scholarship